 Established in 2013, The William R. Berkley Scholarship Program supports exceptional college seniors who wish to pursue their Full-time MBA at NYU Stern directly following graduation.
 The scholarship covers the full two-year tuition and fees, provides a housing stipend of $18,000/year, and includes a $10,000/year stipend for books and other expenses.
 Berkley Scholars will also have special key contacts amongst the school's administration.

 Supporting Exceptional College Seniors

 The School will select a few Berkley Scholars each year based on the combination of stellar academic performance and exceptional potential to contribute to business and society.
-The first Berkley Scholars will enroll in Stern's Full-time MBA program this fall.

 To be considered for the Fall 2015 scholarship, interested college seniors must:

 - Be graduating between December 1, 2014 and July 31, 2015, just prior to the Full-time MBA Fall 2015 semester